willinabus/app-template-custom-shipping-rates/README.md

 Follow your platform's instructions to clone the repo and deploy the app server, then find and copy the deployment domain.
 This is the base URL for your app's server.

-### Step 2 | Generate a pre-configured Wix Dev Center app
+### Step 2 | Generate a pre-configured App Dashboard app

-To generate an app in the [Wix Dev Center](https://dev.wix.com/docs/build-apps/developer-tools/developers-center/get-started-with-the-wix-developers-center) and pre-configure it automatically for the template:
+To generate an app in the [App Dashboard](https://dev.wix.com/docs/build-apps/develop-your-app/app-dashboard-setup/about-the-app-dashboard) and pre-configure it automatically for the template:

 1. On the template page, click **Use Template**.